 Turning old into new

-Any new materials required for construction will be carefully chosen for their environmentally friendly qualities, and used in lightweight building designs.
+Any new materials required for construction are carefully chosen for their environmentally friendly qualities.